cristianofranco76/getting-and-Cleaning-Data/README.md

         Note: mutate function ("dlyr" package) is used to insert the activity labels names (instead of numbers) when reading the lable file.

      b.
 Bind labels, data & a <b>new variable called data_type = "training" to mark the measurements of this type of subjects</b>.
-     Note: I used the binding functions here available at "dplyr" package - bind_cols() and mutate from "dplyr" package to insert the new variable.
+     Note: I used the binding functions here available at "dplyr" package - <b>bind_cols() and mutate</b> from "dplyr" package to insert the new variable.

   6. Tidy the <b>Test data set </b>